laxmanroy52/random-color-picker/README.md

 ## Features

 - Generates random colors with each click
-- Displays the color code in various formats (hex, RGB, HSL)
+- Displays the color code in hexadecimal format
 - Copy color code to clipboard
-- Adjustable color brightness
 - Responsive design for desktop and mobile devices

 ## Demo

-You can try out the Random Color Picker in the live demo [here](https://your-demo-url.com).
+You can try out the Random Color Picker in the live demo [here](https://laxmanroy52.github.io/random-color-picker/).

 ## Installation